 Who is Pengelly Retreat suitable for?

-The ethos at Pengelly Retreat is about getting back to nature without giving up on your creature comforts.
+The ethos at Pengelly Retreat near Hayle and St Ives in West Cornwall is about getting back to nature without giving up on your creature comforts.
 Our lovely lakeside setting tends to suit independent free spirits who like spending time outside and being in a quiet rural setting.
-All of our accommodation has ensuite bathrooms with flush WCs, underfloor or central heating and comfortable beds.
-However, if you prefer being in a traditional hotel with lots of facilities and room service then Pengelly Retreat probably isn’t for you.
+All of our self-catering accommodation has ensuite bathrooms with flush WCs, underfloor or central heating and comfortable beds.
+However, if you prefer being in a traditional hotel with lots of facilities and room service then Pengelly Retreat may not be right for you.

-The Boat House and Sail House are accessed by gravel paths and are situated about 200 metres and 500 metres from the car park respectively.
-We can help you with taking luggage to your accommodation.
-The Boat House has steps up to it’s entrance door and deck.
+The Boat House architect-designed log cabin and the dog-friendly Sail House luxury yurt are accessed by gravel paths and are situated about 200 metres and 500 metres from the car park respectively.
+We have a small trolley which you are welcome to borrow to take luggage to your accommodation.
+The Boat House has steps up to its entrance door and deck.
 The Sail House can be accessed along a gravel path with a step up onto the decking area.
 There are stone steps leading up from the Sail House deck to its outside dining and fire pit area.
 There are wooden steps down from the Sail House to the boardwalk and sun deck.

 If you aren’t sure, then feel free to give us a call and ask any questions you may have.

 Do you accept dogs?